 There are also many different family law issues that arise outside the context of divorce.
 For example, family law includes drafting and enforcing prenuptial (or premarital) agreements.
 It can also include guardian ad litem matters, as well as child custody and child support when the parents were never married.

 Do you need assistance with a family law issue?
 An experienced family lawyer near you in Cook County can help with your case.
-Contact the Arami Law Office for more information.
+Contact Arami Law, Inc. for more information.